Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Building Experiments

-To evaluate the performance of the model during training, the accuracy of the model to predict the data on the test dataset is calculated and recorded after each epoch.
-This accuracy metric is a measure of how well the model is able to make correct predictions on the data it has seen during training.
-For each of the models trained, we display a graph showing the evolution of the accuracy of the model (y-axis) over the epochs (x-axis).
+To evaluate the performance of the model, its accuracy in predicting the data in the test data set is calculated and recorded after each epoch.
+This accuracy metric measures how well the model can make correct predictions on the data it has seen during training.
+For each of the models trained, we display a graph showing the evolution of the model's accuracy (y-axis) over the epochs (x-axis).

-The model's accuracy determines whether the predicted string matches the expected output.
+The accuracy of the model determines whether the predicted string matches the expected output.
 However, accuracy may not be the only relevant metric for evaluating the performance of a model in text generation or other similar tasks.
-In some cases, it may be useful to measure the similarity between the predicted string and the expected one, even if they are not identical.
+In some cases, it may be useful to measure the similarity between the predicted and expected strings, even if they are not identical.
 So, additionally, we used a string similarity metric to compare how close the predicted string is to the expected one.
 For this, we used a common string similarity metric, the Levenshtein distance, which measures the number of changes (insertions, deletions, or substitutions) needed to transform one string into the other \cite{levenshtein1966binary}.
-This metric actually provides the absolute difference between the two strings, so we divide this distance by the maximum distance possible between the two strings (which is the length of the longer string) to generate a percentage of dissimilarity.
-Then, we just subtract this value from 1 to get a percentage of similarity between the two strings.
-So, for each trained model, we also provide a string similarity value.
+This metric provides the absolute difference between the two strings, so we divide this distance by the maximum distance possible between the two strings (which is the length of the longer string) to generate a percentage of dissimilarity.
+Then, we subtract this value from 1 to get a percentage of similarity between the two strings.
+So, we also provide a string similarity value for each trained model.
 The formula used is as follows:

-As part of our analysis, we also assess the capacity of the models trained with each dataset to evaluate the other datasets.
+As part of our analysis, we also assessed the capacity of the models trained with each dataset to evaluate the other datasets.
 We achieve this by performing additional evaluations with each of the already trained models.
 For this, we use a model trained with one dataset to evaluate the other datasets that use the same notation and are designed for the same task.
-For example, we take the model that trained on the \textit{obr\_rand\_trad} dataset and evaluate how it performs on the \textit{obr\_cb\_trad}, \textit{obr\_ob\_trad} and \textit{obr\_mix\_trad} datasets.
+For example, we take the model that trained on the \textit{obr\_rand\_trad} dataset and evaluate how it performs on the \textit{obr\_cb\_trad}, \textit{obr\_ob\_trad} and \textit{obr\_mix\_trad} datasets with respect to accuracy and similarity.